 I changed into an old bikini once I got into the room and stepped into the spray tan tent.
 Bethany took out her airbrush machine and warned me that the spray would feel a little cold.
 It did, but it wasn’t unbearable.
 The whole process took around 15 minutes.
 I then changed into my loose, dark colored clothing and went home.

 Afterwards I was pretty dark, but not orange or streaky.
 There was a slight fake tan smell, but nothing overpowering.
-I couldn’t shower, wash my hands, sweat, or basically go near water, but Bethany had told me what to expect so I knew not to work out or make any plans.
+I couldn’t shower, wash my hands, sweat, or basically go near water for the rest of the night, but Bethany had told me what to expect so I knew not to work out or make any plans.

 The next morning, I showered and rinsed off until the water went clear.
 And my tan looked AWESOME.
 It made my skin look so good that I willingly went to a makeup job with no face makeup on.
 And oh, the makeup options tanned skin brings!
 The gold eyeshadow that usually does nothing for me looked gorgeous and red lips on a tanned face are a totally different experience.

-The spray tan only lasted about one week, but I also went with the lightest shade (I’ll go darker next time).
+The spray tan only lasted about five days, but I also went with the lightest shade (I’ll go darker next time).
 I absolutely loved it and wish Bethany could spray tan me every couple of days.

 Some Things I Will Do Differently Next Time: